 Tip 3: Wise usage of your money

 Attend job fairs and speak to recruiters, establish relationships, and follow up with future interviews with them.
 There are online databases that provide information on businesses.
 Businesses that have already sponsored foreign employees and are more likely to do so again.
-You can also do your research-start making a list of companies that concern you and find out if they are open to recruiting international students.
+You can also do your research-start making a list of companies that concern you and finding out if they are open to recruiting international students.

 Tip 4: It’s all about timing